MileHacker Logo

 Departure Checklist

-• Allow ample time for airport transfers due to potential city traffic.
+• Allow ample time for airport transfers owing to potential traffic in the city.

 • Have your passport and boarding pass ready for protection and immigration.